 Creation of a Smart, Healthy, and Long-Lived Society that Supports People’s Daily Life with High Quality of Life

-The stresses that people may experience in daily life in society, even if they look minor and small, increase the risk of various diseases.
-Research is required to create a society where people can have daily healthy life with a high quality of life, even when their physiological functions are impaired or lost due to diseases.
+The stresses that people may experience in their daily lives in society, even if they seem small and insignificant, increase the risk of various diseases.
+Research is needed to create a society in which people can live healthy daily lives with a high quality of life, even when their physiological functions are impaired or lost due to disease.
 This division advocates the value of smart healthcare systems that support to realize such a society and conducts research on the development of elemental technologies and their effective integrations.

 Research Structure and Members of this Division

-This division is divided into four major groups, and some of their research activities are introduced below.
+This division is divided into four major groups, and some of their research activities are presented below.

 ・ Elucidation of the mechanisms of health promotion and longevity through physical activity

 Based on exercise physiology, behavioral physiology, material science, and metabolism, this group uses non-contact methods to quantify the amount of physical activity using animal models and explore the optimal amount of physical activity for physical and mental health in order to elucidate the mechanisms of health promotion and longevity from daily physical activity.

 ・ Analysis of nanoscale materials derived from skeletal muscle/fat tissue on physical function and mental health

 Quantitative visualization of various mental and physical functions in humans is being attempted.
 In particular, Yanagita, Umezawa, and Kobayashi in our members have collaborated on a health promotion/longevity mechanism through exercise that is opened up by brain-organ communication, and are currently working on a research project to reveal the mechanism of brainperipheral organ communication associated with changes in the amount of physical activity.
 The physicochemical and biological properties of nanoscale structures produced and released by muscle and fat cells in response to environmental stimuli are also being studied to visualize brain-organ communication.